milenoss/mod-3-code-challenge/README.md

 }
 ```

-Use the data from the API response to change what's currently on the page.
+Use the data from the API response to change what's currently on the page (take a look at the already provided `index.html`).
 You will need to add/update:

 - the image url
 - the image name